AntoninaHoncharenko/rick-morty-app/README.md

-# Rick and Morty App - React Application
+# Rick and Morty App

 This is a Rick and Morty App created with Create React App, using Typescript.
 The application allows users to search characters and get information about it.